Gamehendge: Live performances

-On 1991-10-13, Phish played an almost complete Narration, leaving off "The Lizards".

-The July 8, 1994 concert is the only complete Gamehendge performance to have been issued by the band as an official live release.
+Until December 31, 2023, the July 8, 1994 concert was the only complete Gamehendge performance to have been issued by the band as an official live release.
 It was first featured as part of their Dinner and a Movie webcast series in July 2020, and was made available on their LivePhish website the next month.
 The July 1994 concert had been recorded by Boston public television station WGBH.

-Each song list has been slightly different from one another.
 The 1994 shows were recorded in 24-track digital for, it is assumed, a CD-ROM project that was mentioned in a 1994 Doniac Schvice.
 The project has long since been shelved.

 Another common sequence at shows from 1988 to 1995, and less frequently after, was to play Colonel Forbin's Ascent segueing into Fly Famous Mockingbird, often with an Anastasio monologue sandwiched in between.